 If you relax your child’s hair, you weaken the hair and reduce the ability for the scalp to naturally oil itself.
 Permed hair is especially delicate and must be cared for even more diligently than natural hair.
 But, it's better to perm hair than to fry it with excessive heat trying to make it straight or to end up breaking it off by combing it too aggressively.

-This is well discussed content that focuses on African American hair treatment and care.
+This is well discussed content that focuses on Textured hair treatment and care.
 If you require further information on how you can get the best out of your hair, kindly contact us now.
 We make replying you a priority.